Kleissl/HollowRC/README.md

 ### Assumptions and limitations
 The implementation is based on the following assumptions:
-- The span to depth ratio of the section is sufficient for beam theory to be applicable where plane section analysis approach is considered.
+* The span to depth ratio of the section is sufficient for beam theory to be applicable where plane section analysis approach is considered.
-- The walls are sufficient thin, compared to the cross-section dimensions, for a thin-walled approach to be applicable.
+* The walls are sufficient thin, compared to the cross-section dimensions, for a thin-walled approach to be applicable.
-- Normal stresses in the circumferential direction are neglected even though equilibrium in principle requires the presence of these.
-This is a common approach when analysing thin-walled sections.
+* Normal stresses in the circumferential direction are neglected even though equilibrium in principle requires the presence of these.
+This is a very common approach when analysing thin-walled sections.

 ## Documentation
 Further documention with figures etc. will follow...